dungeonsmasherfcrd-debug/SmashDisplay/README.md

 On first run, the Settings panel pops up so you can point it at CRG.
 After that it remembers your settings and goes straight to the live board.

-> **Keep the minimized "SmashDisplay server" window open** while you use the board — closing it stops the local server.
-The server runs from the **bundled `python/` folder**, so nothing needs to be installed.
+> **Keep the minimized "SmashDisplay server" window open** while you use the board closing it stops the local server.
+The server runs from the bundled `python/` folder, so nothing needs to be installed.
 (If that folder is missing it uses a system Python; if there's no Python at all it opens the file directly, which only works when CRG is on this same PC.)

 ### CRG on another computer (same network)